marziademaina/SyncNotes/README.md

 before any `docker compose` command below, otherwise the first one fails immediately with `Cannot connect to the Docker daemon`.

+Every terminal below needs to be `cd`-ed into the `SyncNotes/` directory (the one with `docker-compose.yml` in it) separately, it is not shared across terminals.

 ## Quick start

 ```bash